-For many other business owners, traditional loans might not be an option, especially if they incurred significant financial loss during the pandemic.
+Traditional loans might not be an option for many other business owners, especially if they incurred significant financial loss during the pandemic.
 In those cases, funding sources such as alternative lenders or investors might be critical to attaining much-needed funding for many entrepreneurs and small business ventures.

 One such alternative is fintech, or financial tech companies, which have forever changed the lending landscape.
 Their lending to small businesses online has rapidly increased, especially over the last couple of years.
-According to Business Insider, an increase from $14.7 billion to $67.4 billion is expected by 2021.
-These new fintechs have disrupted how money flows to smaller companies, taking over a lot of business from the traditional lending world.
-This growth helps more entrepreneurs get their start and creates diversity to traditional mid-market and enterprise organizations.
+Business Insider expects an increase from $14.7 billion to $67.4 billion by 2021.
+These new fintech have disrupted how money flows to smaller companies, taking over many businesses from the traditional lending world.
+This growth helps more entrepreneurs get their start and creates diversity in traditional mid-market and enterprise organizations.

 If there was one thing business owners learned during the pandemic, it was that they needed to adapt and pivot in almost real-time to meet customer needs.
-In the early days of the pandemic, when cities across the country went into lockdown, physical retailers had no choice but to move their business online.
+In the early days of the pandemic, when cities across the country locked down, physical retailers had no choice but to move their business online.

-The technology they quickly adopted enabled them to transition to digital, and it will continue to play a significant role in operations through 2021.
-That was the case with POS providers, credit card processors, and eCommerce platform operators, all in high demand.
-The tech adoption exploded during the pandemic, from cloud-based software that helps businesses launch eCommerce sites to software for self-service ordering and accepting online and contactless payments.
+The technology they quickly adopted enabled them to transition to digital, which will continue to play a significant role in operations through 2021.
+That was the case with POS providers, credit card processors, and e-commerce platform operators, all in high demand.
+The tech adoption exploded during the pandemic, from cloud-based software that helps businesses launch e-commerce sites to software for self-service ordering and accepting online and contactless payments.
 From what we’re seeing more recently, the demand for these services won’t dissipate in the new normal.

 The speed of small business lending has significantly increased through artificial intelligence and automation.
-Loans and credit lines that used to take weeks to verify and process can now go from application to approval and deposit in a day or two.
-The modernization of lending practices can help small companies move more quickly in a rapidly changing marketplace.
+Loans and credit lines that used to take weeks to verify, and the process can now go from application to approval and deposit in a day or two.
+Modernizing lending practices can help small companies move more quickly in a rapidly changing marketplace.

 How does this impact your access to financing?

 It’s true: the world of small business financing is evolving.
 American Banker suggests that some of these changes were the result of COVID-19.
-As stated in the article, the pandemic has been an incredibly strong motivator for financial institutions to navigate the digital marketplace.
+The article states that the pandemic has been an incredibly strong motivator for financial institutions to navigate the digital marketplace.